gruiz17/influxdbUrl/README.md

 ```
 go run influxdbUrl/encryptionGenerator.go ${YOUR_USERNAME}
 go run influxdbUrl/encryptionGenerator.go ${YOUR_PASSWORD}
+go run influxdbUrl/encryptionGenerator.go ${YOUR_URL_TO_DATABASE}
 ```
-This will generate a encryted version of your username and password
+This will generate a encryted version of your username, password and databseUrl

 Copy and paste the result generated from the above program to credential.config